Gaia

-Gaia is a community art project created with the local community of Stigliano, in collaboration with land artist Graziano Riccelli, for Appartengo Public Art Festival 2024.
+Gaia is a community art project on interspecies storytelling, created with the local community of Stigliano, in collaboration with land artist Riccelli during Appartengo Public Art Festival 2024.

-Centred around nature–human relations and interspecies storytelling, the project operates at the intersection of anthropology, clay sculpting, creative writing and embodied storytelling.
+Centred around nature–human relations, the project operates at the intersection of anthropology, clay sculpting, creative writing and embodied storytelling.

-Summary_Gaia is a collective artwork and participatory ritual.
-The project began with the construction of a land-art dwelling made from natural materials, structurally inspired by traditional peasant huts of Basilicata.
-This refuge, both sculpture and shelter, unfolds as a site of encounter between humans and their landscape, a place to listen and to narrate.
+Summary_This project began with the construction of a land-art dwelling made from natural materials, structurally inspired by traditional peasant huts of Basilicata rural region.
+The refuge, both sculpture and shelter, is configured as a site of encounter between humans and their landscape, a place to listen and to narrate.

 In Greek cosmology, Gaia emerges from Chaos, the primordial void, and gives birth to all forms of life.
 In our project, Gaia becomes both a metaphor and a material presence, an inclusive home and a collective organism, a common space for shared belonging.

-In the workshops, the mask became a threshold object, a liminal form through which participants could explore who they are, and who they might become when speaking as the Earth, as ancestors, as collective memory.
+During the workshops, the mask became a threshold object, a liminal object through which participants could explore who they are, and who they might become when speaking as the Earth, as ancestors, as collective memory.

 Each story performed inside the earthen installation was an act of refamiliarising with the relationship between humans, their territory and the histories of their land.